 28. 1 Pound of Dollars Equals $454

 Every Federal Reserve Note weighs approximately one gram.
-As there are 454 grams in an avoirdupois pound, you’ll need 454 notes — of any denomination — to equal one pound.
+As there are 454 grams in a pound, you’ll need 454 notes — of any denomination — to equal one pound.

 29. Defacement of the $1 Bill Is a Crime

 When you mutilate, cut, disfigure, perforate or otherwise deface a Federal Reserve Note with the intent to render it unfit to be reissued, you just committed a crime.
 You can be fined or imprisoned up to six months, or both.

 30. It Was the First Note To Have ‘In God We Trust’

 As the result of a 1955 law requiring “In God We Trust” to appear on all currency, dollar bills issued in 1957 were the first to bear the slogan.

 Click to keep learning some fascinating facts about money.

 - A Strong Economy Calls For Caution When It Comes To Personal Finances